straut12/sj4u-gh/_pages/ref/coding/html.md

     * [pandoc](https://pandoc.org/) is a simple tool that can convert various types (ie markdown) to another type (ie html)
     * [Jekyll](https://jekyllrb.com/), written in Ruby, also converts markdown to html (blog focused) and is easily integrated with github pages for hosting.

 The option I have found myself using is 3.
 Writing notes in markdown, using jekyll to convert to html, and github pages to host the html (for free).
-You can fork existing themes/templates that work well with the jekyll/github pages workflow and incorporate advanced formatting/functions with css/scss and javascript.
+You can fork existing themes/templates that work well with the jekyll/github pages workflow and incorporate advanced formatting/functions with css/scss and JavaScript.
 This quickly gets you up and running with a nice looking web page at no cost.
 Here's my workflow
 1. Write my notes in [Markdown](https://www.markdownguide.org/).
 The specific markdown used in the al-folio theme is [kramdown](https://kramdown.gettalong.org/quickref.html)
 2. Use [Jekyll](https://jekyllrb.com/) to convert the markdown to html files.
 It comes with a [sass-converter](../../../ref/coding/html/#sass) and [liquid](../../../ref/coding/html/#liquid) plugins for advanced functions.